pforret/photobackup/README.md

     -S|--SOURCE <?>  : [option] source folder
     -D|--DESTIN <?>  : [option] destination folder
     <action>         : [choice] action to perform  [options: backup,check,env,update]

+### TIPS & EXAMPLES
+* use phackup backup to back up SOURCE to DESTIN with rsync phackup backup
+* use phackup check to check if this script is ready to execute and what values the options/flags are phackup check
+* use phackup env to generate an example .env file phackup env > .env
+* use phackup update to update to the latest version phackup update
+* >>> bash script created with pforret/bashew
+* >>> for bash development, also check out pforret/setver and pforret/progressbar
 ```

 ## 🚀 Installation